-- Applies to all new or replacement OWTS based on local conditions, siting and design standards as identified in an approved LAMP developed by the local agency and approved by the RWQCB. - Allows the City of Hesperia (City) to adopt standards that may differ from Tier 1 Standards.
+- Applies to all new or replacement OWTS based on local conditions and siting and design standards as identified in a LAMP developed by the local agency and approved by the RWQCB. - Allows the City of Hesperia (City) to adopt standards that may differ from Tier 1

+Standards.

-• Maximum flow rate is 10,000 gpd.
+Maximum flow rate is 10,000 GPD.